Shirol

 Shirol industrial area is rapidly developing with sugar factories and auto ancillaries.

-Also Shirol is very close to Narsinghwadi (Narsobachiwadi), famous for the Shree Datta Temple.
+Also Shirol is very close to Narsingh wadi and sangli (Narsobachiwadi), famous for the Shree Datta Temple.

 Shirol is a suburb of Sangli city and is 10 km away.
 Shirol is linked to Sangli and Miraj twin cities by MSRTC city bus service.
-Travel time from Shirol to Sangli is just 15 minutes.
+Travel time from Shirol to Sangli city is just 15 minutes.

 Marathi is the dominant native language of the town, which is spoken widely.

 Transport

 From Mumbai and Pune, take NH4 national highway to Peth by the state highway 138 to Sangli.
 Then travel by state highway SH75 from Sangli to Shirol.
 Shirol is 17 km from Sangli city.